Osspial/rfcs/text/0000-lang-level-licenses.md

 - Let the community manage this, and provide a stable way to access the licenses implicitly used by the standard libraries.
 - Standardize `Cargo.toml` fields for specifying all necessary license information, and let third-party crates handle compiling that information into a usable form.
+- Expose `licenses_json` as a structure rather than a JSON string.

 # Prior art
 [prior-art]: #prior-art